velascoluis/datapi-core/README.md

 - Add a UI for view the dataPods deployed and exposed contract
 - Add support for other embedded engines like polars and Fusion
 - Add support for automatic generation of resources using embeddeds LLMs
+- Add support for sending data in more formats (e.g. JSON, Arrow)
+- Add support for grpc instead of REST